Contextual Range-View Projection for 3D LiDAR Point Clouds: Experiments and Analysis

 \subsection{Semantic Segmentation}

 Table~\ref{tab:scan_instance_comparison} reports the impact of our projection methods (CAP and CWAP) on the semantic segmentation task.
-CAP demonstrates consistent gains across nearly all instance-level classes, achieving an overall improvement of $3.1\%$ mIoU on instance-level categories.
-The mIoU for stuff classes decreases by $0.3\%$.
+CAP demonstrates consistent gains across nearly all instance-level classes, achieving an improvement of 4.0 mIoU points on instance-level categories.
+The mIoU for stuff classes decreases by 0.2 mIoU points.
 This drop can be attributed to two factors: (1) CAP assigns scores only to instance objects, since center points can be defined for them, and (2) changes in the IoU of certain categories indirectly affect others, as the evaluation metric is sensitive to the balance between true positives and false positives across classes.
 For the CWAP strategy, we conduct targeted experiments by assigning a weight of $-1$ to specific object classes (\textit{motorcycle}, \textit{truck}, and \textit{bicyclist}) while setting all others to zero.
 This configuration yields a notable performance gain for the emphasized classes.
-For instance, performance on the \textit{truck} class improves by $8.4\%$ and $20.7\%$ compared to CAP and depth-based range-view projection, respectively.
-In addition, CWAP improves the mIoU on instance-level categories by $0.3\%$ and $3.4\%$ compared to CAP and depth-based methods.
+For instance, performance on the \textit{truck} class improves by 9.3 mIoU points and 28.6 mIoU points compared to CAP and depth-based range-view projection in RangeViT, respectively.
+In addition, CWAP improves the mIoU on instance-level categories by 0.7 mIoU points compared to depth-based RangeViT method.
 However, with CWAP, the performance of certain instance objects and stuff classes decreases, as the adjustments made to prioritize specific object categories can create ripple effects on other instances and background classes.